Searching for the best things to do in Bukittinggi, Sumatra?

 To find the nature reserve, turn off the main road just past the Balcone Hotel & Resort, where there is a signpost for Obyek Wisata Bunga Rafflesia.
 The forest is next to the village.

 If you’re not familiar with kopi luwak (luwak coffee), it is a form of coffee brewed from the droppings of a wild animal called the civet cat, whose diet consists almost entirely of coffee beans.
-When the animal digests the coffee beans, they come out partially fermented, giving the coffee a unique taste.

 Rafflesia Luwak Coffee is one of very few places in Indonesia where the coffee beans are harvested ethically.

-The owner of the coffee shop, Umul Khairi, harvests the beans from droppings left in the jungle around the village.
+However, the owner of this coffee shop, Umul Khairi, harvests the beans from droppings left in the jungle around the village.
 Afterwards, he dries and roasts the beans.
-A cup of luwak coffee from his shop costs 20,000 IDR.

-You’ll need to contact Rafflesia Luwak Coffee to book a tasting.
 They also run Minangkabau cooking classes for dishes like beef rendang and chicken curry.

 11. Visit Market Aur Kuning